Linux Remount Feature

 If there is no file in /dev/mapper directory in your system, you can run sudo udevadm trigger cmd in the terminal and then retry.

-If there is still no file after you run the cmd, please use /dev/dm-N as follows.
+If there is still no file after you run the cmd, please use /dev/dm-N as follows or create manually.

 Actually, the file in /dev/mapper directory is a soft link which point to /dev/dm-N as follows: